 The Walt Disney Company has an image to hold up to and it’s one of trust that it’s built up over the decades with millions of families around the world.
 It won’t do anything to jeopardize that right now.

-In the end though, you will have to decide if you feel comfortable going right now or not.
-If not, there will be a day in the hopefully near future where most of these safety issues are no longer a concern.
+There will be a day in the hopefully near future where most of these safety issues are no longer a concern, and you can wait to go to Disney World until then.

 Lastly, we want to give a big thanks to all the hard-working Cast Members who are giving their all to continue to make our dreams come true and make the Disney Parks as safe as they can be.
 They are the unsung heroes making all this possible and without them right now we wouldn’t even be able to go anytime in the near future.